pharmbio/plot_utils/README.md

 * Heatmap confusion matrix

 ### Regression
-**TODO**
+* Calibration plot
+* Efficiency plot (mean or median prediction interval width vs significance)
+* Prediction intervals (for a given significance level)

 ## Set up
 To use this package you clone this repo and add the `<base-path>/python/src/` directory to your `$PYTHONPATH`.

 ## Developer notes
-We aim at supplying proper docstrings, following the [numpy docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).
+We should aim at supplying proper docstrings, following the [numpy docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).

 ### Testing
 All python-tests are located in the [test folder](python/test), they can either be run individually using